dustinspecker/dustinspecker.com/content/posts/iptables-how-docker-publishes-ports.md

 ```

 We could have associated the `--match addrtype --dst-type LOCAL` on the rule in the `DUSTIN`
 chain and omitted it from these two rules.
-However, in a little bit we'll add another rule to
+However, in a little bit, we'll add another rule to
 the `DUSTIN` chain and since the `--match addrtype --dst-type LOCAL` is at the calling chain
 (`PREROUTING` or `OUTPUT`), we don't have to remember to always add this to every rule in the
 `DUSTIN` chain.
 This is what Docker does as well, so we'll match them.

-# add another port forward to custom chain
+# add another port forward in the custom chain

 Let's start another HTTP server in the `netns_leah` network namespace: